“I received a traffic ticket! What’s next?”

 What if you are innocent of the traffic offense?

 There may be a reason to have a contested hearing before a judge if you are innocent of the charged traffic violation.
 The defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. will assess the viability of any defense and determine if conducting a contested hearing might be beneficial.
 If a hearing is held, it is the government’s burden to prove you are responsible for the violation, and we, as your lawyers, will do everything possible to get the judge to rule in your favor.

-What if you are guilty of the traffic offense?
+What if you are guilty of a traffic offense?

 We can still help!
 City attorneys and prosecutors generally have no interest in increasing insurance companies’ revenue.
 A good attorney with a persuasive approach can often negotiate a resolution to reduce or eliminate points and, in some cases, keep an offense entirely off your driving record.

 Michigan Traffic Violations Defense Lawyers

 A single traffic violation can raise your insurance rates for years and affect your life.
 Once you have a moving violation on your record, it eliminates your odds of receiving a warning if you are pulled over again.
 Getting a deal on a second or subsequent moving violation can be a challenge and maybe nearly impossible without a lawyer.
 It is always best to enlist a lawyer’s help immediately to keep your record clear of any tickets or violations.
 Call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation, and we will find a way to help you.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.